SP23-CSCE431/csce431-sprints-stronger-educator/README.md

 ## Deployment

-If the user wants to setup a new pipeline instead of using the existing pipeline

-Setup a Heroku account: https://signup.heroku.com/
+If the user wants to setup a new pipeline instead of using the existing pipeline Setup a Heroku account: https://signup.heroku.com/

-From the heroku dashboard select `New` -> `Create New Pipline`
+From the Heroku dashboard select `New` -> `Create New Pipline`

-Name the pipeline, and link the respective git repo to the pipline
+Name the pipeline, and link the respective git repo to the pipeline

 Our application does not need any extra options, so select `Enable Review Apps` right away